RUINATI0N/Building-a-Retail-Data-Pipeline/README.md

 # Retail Data Pipeline

-This project demonstrates a **full ETL pipeline** for retail sales data inspired by datasets such as Walmart's.
+This project demonstrates a **full ETL pipeline** for Walmart retail sales data.
 The pipeline extracts data from multiple sources, cleans and transforms it, performs aggregation, and saves the results.

 ## Project Overview